jhu-ip/cs220-s22/assign/midterm.md

 </div>

 <div class='admonition tip'>
-<div class='title'>submission</div>
+<div class='title'>Submission</div>
 <div class='content'>
 <p>Submit your project via Gradescope.
-Your submission should contain all source code and files necessary to compile your program (including a <code>Makefile</code>) as well as a <code>README</code> file (which includes both partner names, JHEDs and Hopkins IDs) and a <code>git log</code> file from your midterm project repo.
+Your submission should contain all source code and files necessary to compile your program (including a <code>Makefile</code>) as well as a <code>README</code> file (which includes all partner names, JHEDs and Hopkins IDs) and a <code>git log</code> file from your midterm project repo.
 The <code>log</code> should indicate that all team members were contributing code and pushing their contributions to the repository.
 Your submission <strong>should not</strong> contain any compiled binaries (executables or object files), or any testing-related files (in particular, <strong>please do not submit any image files</strong>).</p>
 <p>The requirements for your <code>git log</code> are the same as in previous assignments, except note that we expect all members of your team to be contributing commits to your shared midterm project repo.</p>
 </div>
 </div>